Gabii3355/MD_GROMACS_analysis/speptide/README.md

 5. **Increasing the solvent buffer around the peptide**

-   The current system was prepared with a minimum peptide-to-box distance of 0.5 nm.
+   The current system was prepared with a nominal minimum peptide-to-box distance of 0.5 nm.
 Increasing this distance to approximately 1.0 nm would place more solvent between the peptide and its periodic images.

    A larger solvent buffer would reduce the risk of artificial interactions between the peptide and its own periodic copies, especially when the